-The City is seeking a water supply of 10.9 million gallons per day (mgd) to meet future average day water demand of the City's projected water service area as delineated by the SEWRPC.
+The City is seeking a water supply to meet future water demands of the City's projected water service area as delineated by the SEWRPC.
 The City seeks sufficient water to serve customers within its delineated service area.
+Detailed demand numbers are found in the Water Supply Service Area Plan (Volume 2 of the Application).

 Lake Michigan, the preferred water supply alternative, is bordered by four states and connected through the other Great Lakes to four other Great Lakes states and two Canadian provinces.
-Lake Michigan is the second largest of the Great Lakes and the only one entirely within the borders of the U.S.73
+Lake Michigan is the second largest of the Great Lakes and the only one entirely within the borders of the U.S. (WDNR, 03/2010a).